28 March 2019

 Patent foramen ovale

 Patent foramen ovale are usually discovered while studying a stroke of unknown origin; nevertheless, this finding is not a definitive sign that patent foramen ovale is responsible for the stroke as over a quarter of the population have this unclosed hole in their hearts.
-While the decision about treatment must take into consideration all of the individual factors for each patient, intervention on the hole is not generally indicated in these cases because, amongst other reasons, the risk of recurrent stroke associated with a patent foramen ovale is very low.
+While the decision about treatment must take into consideration all of the individual factors for each patient, intervention on the hole is not generally indicated in these cases because the risk of recurrent stroke associated with a patent foramen ovale is very low.
+However, the intervention could be beneficial in young patients with a large oval area who have had a stroke and in whom they have ruled out the reduction of stroke causes.